Water Quality in the State of Kansas

 Kansas water supply comes from mostly groundwater, such as the High Plains Aquifer and surface waters, like the Mississippi River and the Kansas River.
 85% of Kansas water is used in irrigation systems that provide water for agriculture.
 The remaining 15% is for public use and is being supplied by multiple municipalities.

 Water Hardness in Kansas is high and is very common, due to the fact that the Kansas water supply mainly comes from underground wells that are rich with minerals such as calcium and magnesium.
 The water hardness average for Kansas is 299 PPM.
 Some cities with very hard water, based on USGS water hardness measures are Kansas City (330 PPM) and the state capital Topeka (182 PPM).
-Wichita, the most populous city in Kansas, has a water hardness level of 131 PPM.
+Wichita, the most populous city in Kansas, has a water hardness level of 131 PPM (or 8 grains per gallon).

 For more information on water hardness in specific cities, please see the table below.